zoonoo/azure-docs.ko-kr/articles/automation/automation-child-runbooks.md

 <properties
-   pageTitle="Azure 자동화의 자식 runbook | Microsoft Azure" description="다른 Runbook에서 Azure 자동화의 Runbook을 시작하고 서로 정보를 공유하는 다양한 방법을 설명합니다." services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Child runbooks in Azure Automation | Microsoft Azure" description="Describes the different methods for starting a runbook in Azure Automation from another runbook and sharing information between them." services="automation" documentationCenter="" authors="mgoedtel"